williamchenghu/yousician_new_test/README.md

 This is a web app for the list of songs and musics in database.
-This project was designed thoroughly to satisfy both future scalability and feature extensabilities.
+This project was designed thoroughly to satisfy common requirements in a real environment, future scalability and features extensability.

-Below you will find some information on how to perform common tasks.<br>
+You will find some quick info blow on how to perform common tasks, as well as info regarding this specific project.<br>

 ## Table of Contents